Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Combat-Rules/Combat-Sequence/Escalation-Die.md

 ## Escalation Die

-The escalation die represents a bonus to attacks as the fight goes on.
+The escalation die represents a bonus to [[Compendium/13A/Combat-Rules/Attacks/Attacks|attacks]] as the fight goes on.

 At the start of the second round, the GM sets the escalation die at 1.
 Each PC gains a bonus to attack rolls equal to the current value on the escalation die.
 Each round, the escalation die advances by +1, to a maximum of +6.